| | |

 4. Work on vowel intensives.

-Spend a few minutes each day working specifically on the vowel sounds.
-Vowels are tricky, so give kids explicit teaching, modeling, and practice differentiating between vowel sounds in words.
+Spend a few minutes each day working specifically on short vowel sounds.
+Vowels are tricky for all kids, so give kids explicit teaching, modeling, and practice differentiating between vowel sounds in words.

 5. Use multisensory strategies.

-A blue graphic with the printable ABC chart with colorful pictures for each letter.
+Child pointing to the free printable ABC chart with colorful pictures for each letter.

 6. Use linking words.

 Use a linking word for each letter with a picture as a keyword.
-Hang up an ABC chart (pictured above) as an anchor for kids to reference and use matching phonetic flashcards as well.
+Hang up an ABC chart (pictured above) as an anchor for kids to reference and use matching phonetic flashcards or picture match printables as well.

 8. Use the 3-part drill procedure.

-The OG 3 part drill is research-based and highly effective and takes only a few minutes per day.
-This includes visual, auditory, and blending.
+The OG 3 part drill is research-based and highly effective and takes only a few minutes per day to review known concepts.
+This includes a visual drill, an auditory drill, and blending drill.

 9. Teach consonants and vowels.